Etienne-bdt/Etienne-bdt/README.md

 Throughout my years at ENSEEIHT, I've had the occasion to work on several projects, whether they are club-related or not.
 <br><br>

-⚙️ Being specialised in Deep Learning, one of my most important [project](https://github.com/Etienne-bdt/Deep-Decoding) is quite probably an implementation of Heckel and Hand's [Deep Decoder](https://arxiv.org/abs/1810.03982) (arXiv:1810.03982).
+⚙️ Being specialised in Deep Learning, one of my most important project is [Caisen](https://github.com/Etienne-bdt/Caisen).
+CAdastre Interface SENtinel is an environment monitoring project.
+Depending on the french Cadastre given two years, it fetches new buildings and builds a dataset of change detection sentinel 2 images to predict the impact of future buildings.
+Due to computationnal and time constraint the project has been done using CNN and not Diffusion models but remains an area of improvement for our project.
-It has been one of the most complex and rewarding projects, as the implementation was done **before following the deep learning course**.
-This project is functional and has been __implemented in MATLAB and JULIA__. <br><br>
+It has been one of the most complex and rewarding projects, and has mobilized nine students for a few months. <br><br>

 👁️ Other Projects I am proud of are : [Kmeans segmentation in C](https://github.com/Etienne-bdt/Projet-Image) using OpenCV and [SuperPixel Segmentation in MATLAB](https://github.com/Etienne-bdt/Modelisation)
 Both projects aim at teaching us the basis of computer vision using segmentation.<br><br>

-📡As a Signal Processing Major, I have had the occasion to work on several labs notably on Inverse problems, Computational Statistics and such ...
+📡 As a Signal Processing Major, I have had the occasion to work on several labs notably on GPS signals, Inverse problems, Computational Statistics, Deep Learning and such ...
 Projects can be found in my repos.

 ### 🗾 Summer 2024